cel-esx/EGL314_TeamB/MVP/image-classifier/Image-ClassifierSetUp.md

-# Jupyter Notebook
+# Image Classifier on Jupyter Notebook
 ## Purpose
-This software allow users to run and test AI code step-by-step.
-Easier for data preparation, checking of results, finding errors and experimenting with the model.
+This section uses Jupyter Notebook to build and train the image classifier step-by-step.
+Since image models take time to load and need visual checking, the notebook allows us to view sample images directly inline, keep heavy datasets loaded in memory while tweaking settings, and inspect training results after every step.

 ## Software Setup
 We will be adding the notebook as an extension into your Visual Studio Code for easy use!